Buy a Hotel in Italy: legal aspects of investing in a hotel business in Italy

 UK: Employers have a duty to ensure the health and safety at work of all their employees and those with five or more employees must prepare a written health and safety policy statement.

 One of the most serious threats to a hotel business and guests is an unexpected fire.
 Typically this is caused by a kitchen fire but also occasionally occurs due to an electrical appliance overheating or a guest causing some sort of accident.
 As well as the obvious safety precautions such as installing fire extinguishers, fire exit signs, checking fire exits and undertaking regular fire drills a hotel manager must also limit the ability of a potential fire to spread.
 Therefore if starting up a new hotel or taking over a hotel in need of a facelift the process of choosing fixtures and fittings for the bedrooms and other living areas is that much more important.
-Only fire retardant furniture should be purchased that complies with the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+Only fire-retardant furniture should be purchased that complies with the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
 Most modern furniture is compliant and will have a ready tree label attached to it confirming this.
 Most building insurance policies will stipulate that the hotel adheres to statutory fire regulations.

-Likewise to protect the safety and health and welfare of guests, hoteliers are obliged to ensure that all gas equipment and gas appliances meet with the Gas Safety (Installation and Use) Regulations 1994.
+Likewise, to protect the safety and health and welfare of guests, hoteliers are obliged to ensure that all gas equipment and gas appliances meet with the Gas Safety (Installation and Use) Regulations 1994.
 It’s probable that the main industrial boiler will be heating the building constantly seven days a week to provide hot water and heating for guests.
 Failure to properly ensure maintenance of this boiler could result not just in machine failure but gas leakage and consequent safety disasters.

-The Health and Safety at Work Act 1974 requires that hoteliers must take notice of substances which may cause injury or illness to their staff.
-In particular employees should be provided with any proper protective clothing required to handle harmful substances.
+The Health and Safety at Work Act 1974 requires that hoteliers must take notice of substances that may cause injury or illness to their staff.
+In particular, employees should be provided with any proper protective clothing required to handle harmful substances.
 These may include some type of cleaning fluids such as chemical-based bleach for general maintenance and building repair materials.
-Staff are also protected under the Act in that they cannot be required to work excessive hours or any unsuitable shift pattern which could result in an accident or ill-health from fatigue.
+Employees are also protected under the Act in that they cannot be required to work excessive hours or any unsuitable shift pattern which could result in an accident or ill-health from fatigue.
 Supplementing this health and safety requirement is the introduction of the Working Time Regulations 1998 which specifically dictates rest breaks, shift patterns, annual leave entitlement and working hours for all employees.
-Running a small or medium sized hotel can be a busy and hard-working environment and so it’s important to plan ahead for any possible absences or illnesses where cover is required at short notice.
+Running a small or medium-sized hotel can be a busy and hard-working environment and so it’s important to plan ahead for any possible absences or illnesses where cover is required at short notice.

 ITALY: Hotel management must exercise reasonable care in the health and safety aspects of the hotel premises for the benefit of their guests.
 Management must ensure the cleanliness of premises and rooms.
 It must ensure fire safety for the protection of lodging guests.
 In particular, careful and regular evaluation of the fire alarm, sprinkler, and extinguishing systems, fire prevention and containment, safe and adequate egress, electrical safety and employee training in fire safety must all be undertaken.
 Maintenance and inspections of heating and air-conditioning systems must also be carried out regularly so as to ensure appropriate indoor air quality.
-Hotels are also required to identify and evaluate safety and health hazards so as to implement mitigation remedies and programs.
+Hotels are also required to identify and evaluate safety and health hazards so as to implement mitigation remedies and programmes.